Biochemistry: Carbohydrates, Proteins, and Fats

 Medicine

-Biochemistry is used in medicine to diagnose and treat diseases, such as diabetes and heart disease.
+Biochemistry is crucial in diagnosing and treating diseases like diabetes and heart disease.

 Agriculture